 The COVID-19 pandemic and other public health crises may materially and adversely affect our business, financial condition and results of operations in several ways.
-For example, because our supply chain for raw materials, drug substance and drug product is worldwide, including in countries impacted by COVID-19, it could be subject to significant disruptions.
+For example, because our supply chain for raw materials, drug substance and drug product is worldwide, it could be subject to significant disruptions.
 There may be related restrictions on the export, import or shipment of raw materials, drug substance or drug product that could materially delay our business or clinical trials.

-Certain of our research and development efforts are also conducted globally, including our ongoing Phase 2b XEN1101 (X-TOLE) clinical trial, which includes investigative sites in North America and Europe, and our Phase 3 XEN496 (EPIK) clinical trial, which includes investigative sites in North America and is expected to include sites in Europe, Australia and Asia.
-We experienced a significant reduction in the rate of new patient enrollment in our X-TOLE trial due to the COVID-19 pandemic and our ability to complete patient enrollment will largely depend on future developments around COVID-19.
-In addition, our EPIK trial is dependent upon our ability to initiate clinical sites and enroll patients despite the ongoing COVID-19 pandemic.
+Certain of our research and development efforts are also conducted globally, including our ongoing Phase 3 XEN496 (EPIK) clinical trial.
+For example, we previously experienced a significant reduction in the rate of new patient enrollment in our Phase 2b XEN1101 (X-TOLE) clinical trial due to the COVID-19 pandemic.
+While we were able to complete recruitment for this trial, we cannot be certain that the ongoing COVID-19 pandemic or related variants will not negatively impact ongoing or future clinical trials.
+Our EPIK trial is dependent upon our ability to initiate clinical sites and enroll patients despite the ongoing COVID-19 pandemic.

 We continue to provide many of our employees the option to work from home and implemented a halt of non-essential business travel since March 2020.
-As some of our employees have transitioned back to our premises, there is a risk that COVID-19 infections could break out at our offices or laboratory facilities and significantly affect our operations.
-Additionally, if any of our critical vendors are impacted, our business could be affected if we become unable to timely procure essential equipment, clinical trial drug product, supplies or services in adequate quantities and at acceptable prices.
+With the number of COVID-19 variants on the rise, including the more contagious Omicron variant, there is a risk that COVID-19 infections could affect a sizable number of employees at the same time, which could in turn significantly affect our operations.
+Additionally, if any of our critical vendors are impacted, our business could be affected if we become unable to timely procure essential equipment, clinical trial drug product, supplies or services.

-The extent to which COVID-19 impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including the ongoing impact of the COVID-19 pandemic and the actions to contain COVID-19 or treat its impact, among others.
-In addition, due to the speed with which the COVID-19 situation continues to develop, there is uncertainty around its ultimate impact on public health, business operations and the overall economy; therefore, the negative impact on our financial position, operating results and liquidity cannot be reasonably estimated at this time, but the impact may be material.
+There continues to be uncertainty around the ultimate impact of the COVID-19 pandemic on public health, business operations and the overall economy; therefore, the negative impact on our financial position, operating results and liquidity cannot be reasonably estimated at this time, but the impact may be material.